SalmonMode/salmonmode.github.io/_posts/2020-05-11-lets-talk-about-cypress.md

 #### How is it false?

 "Testing" isn't broken.
 It was _never_ broken.
 Testing is a scientific process with a well-defined set of steps (see: the scientific method).
 There's nothing to fix there.
 If you aren't following the process properly and controlling for confounding variables, then you can't blame the process.
-You can only blame yourself.
+You can only blame the way you went about the process.

 If you say that "testing" is broken, you're quite literally saying "the scientific method is broken", which is complete nonsense.

 #### How is it harmful?

 This is what I'm talking about.
-We can't keep encouraging engineers to disregard proper scientific practices by making excuses for them and telling them to blame their tools.
+We can't keep encouraging engineers to disregard proper scientific practices by making excuses on their behalf and telling them to blame their tools.

- A _tool_ can't fix people that fail to follow the process properly.
+ A _tool_ can't fix how someone goes about a process.
 Only _education_ can fix that.
-By making excuses for these engineers, we encourage ignorance, and no one wins.
+By making excuses on the behalf of these engineers, we push them away from knowledge, and no one wins.
 We have to do better.
 We have to educate people, not sell them snake oil.

 ### "Until now, end-to-end testing wasn’t easy."